DaforLynx/ranger-ttrpg/Rulebook.md

 ### Armor
 Armor is a number starting from 0 and going all the way up to 5 which subtracts from final damage.
 Players do not have armor.
 0 is unarmored, 5 is nearly impervious.
-An enemy may also be **heavily armored**, which means they are *truly* impervious to all *conventional* attacks a Ranger can make.
+An enemy may also be **heavily armored**, which means they are *truly* impervious to all *normal* attacks a Ranger can make, requiring some problem solving.
 ### Range Bands
 Melee range is within an adjacent space
 Close range is within sneaking distance (4 spaces) Medium range is within running distance (8 spaces) Long range is within sprinting distance (16 spaces) Extreme range is anything outside of long range Weapons roll normally within their optimal range, and are viable for one range band outside of it, though making an attack from that distance will have disadvantage.
+Any other range makes the attack impossible.
-Reminder: optional range for bow is long range, and for throwing knife is short range.
+Reminder: optimal range for bow is long range, and for throwing knife is short range.
 ### Maimed
 When a Ranger hits 0 hitpoints, they become maimed.
 A maimed Ranger makes all attacks and checks with a -1 penalty and can only move 1d8 spaces when running (rolled every time they make a move action), or 1 space stealthily.
 ### Unconscious